One-on-One Meeting Template: Top 10 Questions and Examples

 10 questions to ask in your one-on-one meetings

-We recommend asking your direct report to take ownership over their one-on-one meetings with you.
-This means that they should be the ones in charge of adding 80% of the talking points to the agenda and leading the discussion.
-However, it’s a good practice to come prepared with questions that you can ask employees during this valuable time with them.
+We recommend asking your team members to take ownership over their one-on-one meetings with you.
+This means that they should be the ones in charge of adding 80% of the talking points to the meeting agenda and leading the discussion during one-on-ones.
+However, it’s also good practice to come prepared with questions that you can ask employees during this valuable time with them.

 1 How’s life outside of work?